mediocregopher/blog.mediocregopher.com/_posts/2013-10-8-generations.md

 * Minimal information about where a file "is" needs to be stored.
 When a file is uploaded all that's needed is to know what generation it is in, and then what nodes/drives are in that generation.
+If the file's name is generated server-side, then the file's generation could be *part* of its name, making lookup even faster.

 * Drives don't need to "know" about each other.
 What I mean by this is that whatever is running as the receive point for file-uploads on each drive doesn't